saltastroops/data-archive-backend/README.md

 MAIL_SSL | Securing the mail server SMTP | true/false

 These must be defined in a file ```.env``` in the root directory. *This file should not be committed to the git repository.*

-The SSDA information should match the PostgreSQL information you installed and set up.

 The `SSDA_DATABASE_USER` should have the `admin_editor` and `archive_user` roles in the SSDA database.